-CRAN effectiveness at safeguarding fair competition
+4.8 CRAN effectiveness at safeguarding fair competition

 The overall consensus is that CRAN has done an excellent job of safeguarding competition.
 However, one area of investigation is the distinction between a community radio station and a commercial station.
 The regulations are ambiguous on the distinction.
 Another area of investigation is infrastructure sharing and how this can lower operating costs and potentially improve competition.

-Table 28: Role of CRAN safeguarding fair competition
+Table 31: Role of CRAN safeguarding fair competition

-Q 5 How effective is CRAN in safeguarding fair competition for Namibia's broadcasting sector?
-Respondent Over the years, CRAN has become very efficient, especially with regards to local content and accompanying regulations.
-Respondent I would say the current regulation is very good.
+Q5 How effective is CRAN in safeguarding fair competition for Namibia's broadcasting sector?

+Over the years, CRAN has become very efficient, especially with regards to local content and accompanying regulations.

+I would say the current regulation is very good.
 Cran is doing a good job and is fair in the process.
 As a broadcaster you can see the effectiveness and the playing field is fair for everyone, considering the amount applications coming in from the different broadcasters, time stamps n the approval process is even faster.

-Respondent A. Not effective as it has approved monopolies to grow, hoarding of frequencies and price dilution by big players.
-If there was a score it will be a third.
-Licensing of new radio stations without due diligence on the market has actually created a saturation in the market.
-Too many stations end up doing the same thing without helping with local content production.
-Entertainment stations often end up using content created by other Namibian media as well as from outside.
-Effective (or lack of) regulation of competition is evident in the unclear differentiation between commercial and community radio stations.
-There are licensees that have two frequencies broadcasting exactly the same content, meaning that they have an added advantage, for example in the band below the 89Mhz.
-Respondent I see no defects in the competitive landscape commercially.
-I do think infrastructure sharing will become a bigger problem (for competition matters) in the future, and CRAN may have a role to play there.
+- A. Not effective as it has approved monopolies to grow, hoarding of frequencies and price dilution by big players.
+If there was a score it will be a third. - Licensing of new radio stations without due diligence on the market has actually created a saturation in the market.
+Too many stations end up doing the same thing without helping with local content production. - Entertainment stations often end up using content created by other Namibian media as well as from outside. - Effective (or lack of) regulation of competition is evident in the unclear differentiation between commercial and community radio stations. - There are licensees that have two frequencies broadcasting exactly the same content, meaning that they have an added advantage, for example in the band below the 89Mhz.